PlatyPew/Arduino-7-segment-display-magic/README.md

 `sudo python word_gen.py; sudo ./upload.sh`

 # Stuff to change
-In the Makefile, you need the change the `ARDUINO_PORT` to something else
+In the Makefile, you need the change the `ARDUINO_PORT` to something else: https://github.com/PlatyPooper/Arduino-7-segment-display-magic/blob/master/Makefile#L2

 To know which port to use, you can try using `dmesg`